clickmimo/clickmimo.github.io/_posts/thm/2022-1-24-bounty-hacker.md

 get <FILE_NAME>
 ```

-From the `task.txt` we have found a name which is probably a user and `locks.txt` looks like password wordlist.
+From the `task.txt` we have found a name which is probably a user likewise `locks.txt` looks like password wordlist.
 Let's try to bruteforce ssh using hydra.

 ```
 hydra -l lin -P locks.txt 10.10.126.63 ssh